Spherical Equivariant Layers for 3D Atomic Systems

 To build intuition for the \(\ell = 2\) row, consider drawing a surface whose radius at each direction \(\hat{\mathbf{r}}\) is determined by a combination of type-0 and type-2 spherical harmonics:

-The crucial property of spherical harmonics is how they transform under rotations.
-When we rotate the coordinate system by a rotation $R \in SO(3)$, the spherical harmonics of degree $\ell$ mix among themselves according to a matrix called the Wigner-D matrix:
+The defining property of spherical harmonics is how they transform under rotations.
+When we rotate the coordinate system by $R \in SO(3)$, the spherical harmonics of degree $\ell$ mix among themselves according to the Wigner-D matrix $D^{(\ell)}(R)$.

 Spherical Tensors

 Modern equivariant networks maintain features as direct sums of spherical tensors of multiple degrees.
-A direct sum (denoted $\oplus$) simply means concatenating vectors that transform independently—each block has its own transformation rule:
+A direct sum (denoted $\oplus$) concatenates vectors that transform independently, with each block carrying its own transformation rule:

 This multi-type structure is essential for expressivity.
-Using only type-0 (scalar) features would give us an invariant network that cannot predict vector quantities like forces.
-Using only type-1 (vector) features would limit our ability to represent more complex angular dependencies.
-By including multiple types up to some maximum degree $L$, we can represent arbitrarily complex angular functions while maintaining exact equivariance.
+Type-0 features alone would give an invariant network that cannot predict vector quantities such as forces.
+Type-1 features alone would limit the model’s ability to represent more complex angular dependencies.
+Including multiple types up to a maximum degree $L$ lets the model represent rich angular functions while maintaining exact equivariance.

 Clebsch-Gordan Tensor Products

-Think of it as building a neural network where features at each layer are organized by type (type-0 scalars, type-1 vectors, type-2, etc.).
-A standard MLP would destroy the equivariance structure, so instead the “linear layer” is a CG tensor product: it takes the multi-type feature, mixes contributions across types according to the CG coefficients, and produces a new multi-type feature.
-Panel (a) below shows the compact view; panel (b) reveals the cross-type connections that a single layer performs.
+Think of the layer as operating on features organized by type: type-0 scalars, type-1 vectors, type-2 tensors, and so on.
+A standard MLP would destroy this structure, so the equivariant analogue of a mixing layer is a CG tensor product.
+It takes a multi-type feature, mixes contributions across types according to the CG coefficients, and produces a new multi-type feature.
+Panel (a) below shows the compact view; panel (b) reveals the cross-type connections performed inside one layer.

-How do we combine two spherical tensors while preserving equivariance?
-The naive approach—taking the ordinary tensor product—produces a result that transforms equivariantly, but the resulting space is not organized as a direct sum of irreps.
-The Clebsch-Gordan (CG) tensor product solves this by applying a change-of-basis transformation that reorganizes the tensor product space into irreducible components.
+The ordinary tensor product of two spherical tensors is already equivariant, but its output space is not organized as a direct sum of irreps.
+The Clebsch-Gordan (CG) tensor product fixes that organization problem by applying a change of basis that splits the tensor product space into irreducible components.

 The key insight is: